nus-cs2103-AY2223S2/tp/docs/team/pzaiming.md

 * **Enhancements to existing features**:
   * Refactoring: Refactored the `address` package to the `techtrack` package [#169](https://github.com/AY2223S2-CS2103-W16-2/tp/pull/169)
     * What it does: The package is changed accordingly to the needs of the application
-    * Justification: `techtrack` instead of `address` as it will be clearer for future developments
+    * Justification: It will be clearer for future developments
     * Highlights: Refactored AB3 code and tests
   * Enhanced the salary restriction to make it more intuitive for the user [#255](https://github.com/AY2223S2-CS2103-W16-2/tp/pull/255)
   * Add welcome message on startup to let the user know the available commands [#118](https://github.com/AY2223S2-CS2103-W16-2/tp/pull/118)